- About City Clerk Chris Swope

 - Contact Us

-As part of an effort to make voting as easy as possible, City of Lansing voters may vote an absentee ballot in person this Sunday.
+As part of an effort to make voting as easy as possible, City of Lansing voters may vote an absentee ballot in person beyond regular office hours.

-Where: South Washington Office Complex (SWOC) – rear building entrance
+Where: South Washington Office Complex (SWOC) Elections Unit –

 2500 S. Washington, Lansing 48910

 (The building, which formerly housed the National Guard headquarters, is south of Mt.
-Hope and next to Washington Park; go around to the back of the building and enter through the double doors.)
+Hope and next to Washington Park; go to the back of the building through the gates on the right side

 WHY: A voter may request an absent voter’s ballot for any of the following six reasons: